mdayat/sorta/README.md

 Since I work in a field that rarely uses sorting algorithms, I need to find a way to quickly remember them.
 I found that building a minimalist terminal-based app would meet my needs.

+Additionally, this project serves as **documentation** of my learning about sorting algorithms, including understanding their time complexity, pros, and cons.

 ## Quick Start

 Since this app is built with Go, I recommend installing it using Go commands